 For an authentic Swedish meatball recipe, use whole milk in it (or swap it for heavy whipping cream which also works) along with good quality beef and pork.
 Don’t use extra lean meat here, because a little bit of fat in there helps keeps the meatballs juicy.

 The onion should be very finely chopped.
 Minced would also be fine, and you can mince onion by rubbing it back and forth over a grater.
-You don’t want big chunks of onion in your Ikea Swedish meatballs.
+You don’t want big chunks of onion in this Ikea meatballs recipe.

 You might want to add a pinch of allspice to the meatball mixture.
 Although Ikea doesn’t use it in their Swedish meatball recipes, a lot of Swedish cooks do add this aromatic spice.